LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/code_example.markdown

 After starting this script, the user have to select the spots to track in the configuration window by left-clicking and dragging.
 Then, close the configuration window and watch the strain be calculated in real time.

+### back_switch.py

+This example demonstrates how to move back the motor manually after hitting a switch.
+It also shows the use of Crappy Blocks outside a Crappy loop.

+In this example, a Tkinter slider controlled by the user sends command to the Actuator Block.
+The slider sends speed command to drive the motor here.
+The user can only drive the motor in the opposite direction of the switch that has been hit.

 [Home page](index.markdown)